Vivaldi opera gets premiere in Ferrara nearly 300 years late

 Vivaldi went into debt and died in 1741 in Vienna.
 Only after his manuscripts were rediscovered did he earn posthumous fame for “The Four Seasons” and other concertos.

-“It’s almost a vindication, a belated tribute that the city of Ferrara is offering Vivaldi,” said Federico Maria Sardelli, who is conducting the opera and wrote a book on Vivaldi’s decline, “L’Affare Vivaldi,” which chronicles his final years.
+Massimo Faggioli, a Ferrara-born church historian and theologian, said Vivaldi like other artists of his era had enjoyed much more artistic freedom in his native Venice than in places like Ferrara, which had been part of the papal states and under the authority of the pope.

+“Vivaldi got away with a lot of things in his life, but at a certain point he couldn’t avoid the Vatican controlled or church controlled culture,” Faggioli said.

-Sardelli says that after Cardinal Ruffo prohibited the Venetian composer from stepping foot in Ferrara, Vivaldi initially tried to score the production from afar, writing down explicit stage directions as well as expressive and interpretative notations that he normally would have given his singers in person.
+Federico Maria Sardelli, a Vivaldi expert who is conducting the opera, said that after Cardinal Ruffo prohibited the Venetian composer from entering Ferrara, Vivaldi initially tried to score the production from afar.
+He wrote down explicit stage directions as well as expressive and interpretative notations that he normally would have given his singers in person.

 Those notations remain in the manuscript prepared for the Ferrara production, which was never staged.
-Those notations provided guidance for the opera opening Thursday for a two-night run, Sardelli said in a promotional video.
+Those notations provided guidance for the opera opening Thursday for a two-night run, Sardelli said.

 “We have this treasure, this score, which is a mirror of Vivaldi’s process,” he said.
 “He wrote incredible things that no Baroque composer ever wrote in a score because they would say it in person.
 We have the fortune of having the voice of Vivaldi written down on this score.”